ArvinZJC/PaimonTray/README.md

   - You desire to try pre-releases.
   - You can handle prerequisites yourself when necessary.

   You may have the app from both channels installed at the same time depending on your Windows version and some system settings.
-However, it is not recommended, even though I would not to point out any significant downside.
+However, it is not recommended, even though I would not point out any significant downside.

 - **I cannot get the latest version as stated above from Microsoft Store.**